Volume Annotations & Proof-Reading

 Only Overwrite Empty Areas: In contrast to the

-Overwrite Everything modifier, the forces the brush/trace tool to only label voxels without any segment ID ("empty areas").
+Overwrite Everything modifier, the forces the brush & trace tools to only label voxels without any segment ID ("empty areas").
 This is useful when annotating segments that directly touch each other to avoid accidental overwrites.

 3D Fill: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labeling).
 3D flood fill is constrained to a small, regional bounding box for performance reasons.
 Read more about flood fills below.